kovach/web2/docs/live.md

 iterates any applicable rules until fixpoint.
 It outputs DOM tuples, to be handled by the client.

-# future work
+# Future work

+We see the current system as a sort of "assembly language" for provenance experiments.
+We are not far off from a self-hosted REPL and programming environment.
+This will make programming more comfortable, but we also envision some higher level ways of building up.

-### ui synthesis
+### UI synthesis

-We are developing a framework for "GUI inference": generation of a minimal external interface that allows interaction with a ruleset.
-This problem has several steps:
+We are experimenting with "GUI inference": generation of a minimal external interface that allows interaction with a ruleset.
+This problem has several
+steps:

   - specify a program
   - identify input and output relations